 Yes, if you have already filed for workers' compensation, you can still file a personal injury claim to seek full compensation for your injury-related losses.

 If your personal injury claim is successful, you will be entitled to full compensation for all of your accident-related losses.
 This includes:

 In a personal injury case, it is the cause of your injury, not the nature of your injury, that determines your right to financial compensation.
-At the Caress Law Group, our knowledgeable Indianapolis work injury lawyers represent workers who have suffered all types of severe traumatic injuries, including:
+At Caress Worland Law Group, our knowledgeable Indianapolis work injury lawyers represent workers who have suffered all types of severe traumatic injuries, including:

 If you have been injured in an accident at work, you should contact a personal injury attorney.
 It is that simple.
 You have too much at stake not to seek legal advice.
 And with our free initial consultations, it costs you nothing to find out if you are entitled to a significant financial recovery.